Condemnation and cleanup requirements of dwellings are incorporated in Article IX of the Kalamazoo

 illegal methamphetamine production and/or use.

-Please note: All busts have been added, including vehicles, fields, & misc.
+Please note: All seizures have been added, including vehicles, fields, & misc.

 The Kalamazoo County Board of Commissioners adopted